 Solar Energy is arguably the most versatile of all energy sources.
 There are one-inch solar strips powering calculators, and there are hundreds of acres of a solar plant powering several towns.
 It can be used for any size of application.
 Naturally, it is neither easy nor wise to manufacture a single panel covering an entire rooftop or several acres of land.
-Thus, the need for the manufacturing of panels in the sizes that we have.
+Thus, the need for the manufacturing of panels in different sizes.

 The Difference Between Residential and Commercial Solar Panels